OhMyCode13/OhMyCode13/README.md

 - 👀 I’m interested in Python, C#, VBA, Kotlin, finances, crypto

-- 🌱 I’m currently learning Kotlin and software development in general
+- 🌱 I’m currently learning Kotlin (as a new PL) and industrial software development

 - 📫 How to reach me -> tg @TheOkayest